 A leech field and a septic tank are two different parts of a complete septic system.
 The bacterial action that breaks down waste materials takes place in the septic tank.
 Sewage products that are reduced to a liquid effluent are transferred to the leech field and carried out to be absorbed into the soil.
 The septic tank and the leech field provide a method for disposing of sewage in an environmentally acceptable manner.

 A complete septic system provides a means to dispose of human waste in areas that do not have a sewage system provided by a local government or private homeowners association.
 The septic tank stores solid waste products that are not reduced to liquid effluent until you have them pumped out and disposed of properly.
-The leech field is a series of perforated pipes that provide an effective means for disposing of contaminates without endangering animals or contaminating the ground water.
+The leech field is a series of perforated pipes that provide an effective means for disposing of contaminants without endangering animals or contaminating the groundwater.

 Septic tanks are large concrete or stainless steel boxes placed in the ground at least 10 feet from the house.
 The top of the tank is usually no more than 1 foot below the surface of the ground.
 The septic tank is connected to the leech field by a distribution box, which allows the effluent to flow out through leech pipes called laterals.
 The leech pipes are laid in trenches lined with gravel and a layer of untreated building paper that functions as a soil filter, allowing the effluent to gradually be absorbed by the soil.